JoanneAlexia/employee-web-app/README.md

 The date input elements in the form are currently text fields and selection boxes.
 This makes it diffcult to perform proper validation of these fields to ensure appropriate input.
 Other options could be explored, such as used a date picker component.

-### Testing.
+### Testing

-Some testing in React was performed of the Employee List component.
+Some testing in React was performed of the EmployeeList, CreatePage and components.
 More thorough testing of all components are needed.

 A test of the getAll service method was performed for the spring application but again more testing is needed.